Install Elasticsearch

 Install the P4 Plugin Filter

 The P4 Plugin Filter limits search results based on the protections table in P4 Server.
-For more information, see Access Authorization in the P4 Server Administration Documentation.
+To learn more, see Access Authorization in the P4 Server Administration Documentation.

 1. Import the Perforce package signing key on the server hosting P4 Plugin Filter or P4 Search.